Inuyasha (character)

+Inuyasha (犬夜叉) is the titular main protagonist of the 1996 manga series Inuyasha, created by Rumiko Takahashi, as well as several adaptations of the manga series He is a half-demon, half-human from the Sengoku period of Japan, who once held extreme hatred towards humanity after being seemingly betrayed by his former lover Kikyō, and sought to find the pieces of the Shikon Jewel in order to become a full demon.
+This ultimately leads to him being forced to team up with Kagome Higurashi, a modern era middle school girl who possesses spiritual powers that allows her to find the jewel pieces.

+Over the course of the series, he and Kagome would begin to grow closer to each other and build new bonds with other characters, while Inuyasha slowly but surely grows to accept his half-heritage as he goes through certain events that shows him the true of being a full demon, thus completely rejecting his original goals of becoming a complete demon.

+He later returns in the anime sequel series Yashahime, where he and Kagome, who is now Inuyasha's wife as well as a priestess in the Sengoku period, becomes the parents of Moroha, who is one of the main characters in the sequel series.

 Concept and creation

 When Rumiko Takahashi began the series, the only ideas she had were Inuyasha being sealed by Kikyō and his sword being a relic from his father, everything after that was thought up on a weekly basis.
 Inuyasha's name simply comes from the fact that he is part dog (inu in Japanese) and part yasha.
-According to interviews with Rumiko Takahashi, the style for his clothing was based on "priest's garb" of the Sengoku period.

 In June 2001, the author said that she did not know what would come of Inuyasha and Kagome's back-and-forth relationship, but that she did intend for it to have a resolution.
 She also said that she purposely avoided having those two and Kikyō appear at the same time, as Inuyasha always likes "the girl he is with" more.

 When asked which chapters of the series she enjoyed drawing the most, Takahashi cited the one with Inuyasha in his black-haired human form during the new moon because it was "new and fun" and the chapters where Inuyasha came to the present-day because she could take a break from drawing battles and show "some fun and laughter," among others.

 From the earliest of production meetings for the anime adaptation, Takahashi's only request was that Kappei Yamaguchi voice Inuyasha.
 Due to the use of unusual names in the series, Yamaguchi and many of the other actors often wondered how to pronounce certain names, such as Kikyō and Shikon Jewel.